MicrosoftDocs/dataexplorer-docs/data-explorer/solution-architectures.md

 ## Azure Data Explorer interactive analytics

-Interactive analytics with Azure Data Explorer to explore data with ad hoc, interactive, and lightning fast queries over small to extremely large volumes of data.
+Interactive analytics with Azure Data Explorer to explore data with improvised, interactive, and lightning fast queries over small to large volumes of data.
 This data exploration can be done using native Azure Data Explorer tools or alternative tools of your choice.
 This solution focuses on the integration of Azure Data Explorer with rest of the data platform ecosystem.

 > [!div class="nextstepaction"]
 > [Azure Data Explorer interactive analytics](/azure/architecture/solution-ideas/articles/interactive-azure-data-explorer)